Haoranwugithub/UWB_CSS342_2019_Fall/class4/homework/problem_2/readme.md

 For example:

-* If the input list is empty, insert(1) will add one node to the list with value set to 1
+* If the initial list is empty, insert(1) will add one node to the list with value set to 1
-* If the input list is 1, insert(2) will make the list 1->2
+* If the initial list is 1, insert(2) will make the list 1->2
-* If the input list is 3, insert(2) will make the list 2->3
+* If the initial list is 3, insert(2) will make the list 2->3
-* If the input list is 1->3->5, insert(2) will make the list 1->2->3->5
+* If the initial list is 1->3->5, insert(2) will make the list 1->2->3->5
-* If the input list is 2->3->5, insert(1) will make the list 1->2->3->5
+* If the initial list is 2->3->5, insert(1) will make the list 1->2->3->5
-* If the input list is 2->3->5, insert(8) will make the list 2->3->5->8
+* If the initial list is 2->3->5, insert(8) will make the list 2->3->5->8
-* If the input list is 1->2->2->4, insert(3) will make the list 1->2->2->3->4
+* If the initial list is 1->2->2->4, insert(3) will make the list 1->2->2->3->4

 ### 2. (5pt) Write a unit test in ***test/unit_tests.cpp*** for your insert(T) in task 1 to verify it works correctly.
 The following cases have to be verified in your tests.
 One point for each case.

-* input is empty
+* initial list is empty
-* input has one element
+* initial list has one element
-* input has more than one elements without duplicates
+* initial list has more than one elements without duplicates
-* input has more than one elements with duplicates
+* initial list has more than one elements with duplicates
-* input has more than one elements, all elements being the same values
+* initial list has more than one elements, all elements being the same values

-Your tests should verify both the correct elements are removed AND remove(T val) returns the correct boolean value.
+Your tests should verify the correct element is inserted at the correct location.
 The skeleton code is provided:

 ```C++
 EST(sll_test, insert) {